-148. The third option to control pollen flow is to cover the planting area with an insect proof tent, and to surround the planting area with a 10 m monitoring zone and a 400 m isolation zone.
+152. The third option to control pollen flow is to cover the planting area with an insect proof tent, and to surround the planting area with a 10 m monitoring zone and a 400 m isolation zone.
 The tents would be in place from at least seven days before flowering until the GMOs complete flowering, and would be inspected for damage fortnightly and after any extreme weather event.
 The tents are expected to prevent all insect-mediated pollen flow and to greatly reduce wind-mediated pollen flow.
 Therefore, the use of an insect-proof tent justifies a reduced monitoring zone and isolation zone.
+If there is a mixture of tented and non-tented plots within a planting area, either the first or second option is considered suitable for pollen flow management.

-149. The proposed measures to control pollen flow would minimise outcrossing between the GMOs grown on the trial sites and sexually compatible plants growing outside the trial sites (risk scenario 3).
+153. The proposed measures to control pollen flow would minimise outcrossing between the GMOs grown on the trial sites and sexually compatible plants growing outside the trial sites (Risk Scenario 3).

-150. After harvest of the trial sites, the applicant proposes to monitor the sites for volunteers (see Section 3.1.5).
+154. After harvest of the trial sites, the applicant proposes to monitor the sites for volunteers (see Section 3.1.5).
 The applicant would inspect at least once every 35 days, in order to find and destroy volunteers before they flower.
 These post-harvest inspections were proposed for previous GM canola field trials and were considered an effective means of restricting pollen flow from GM canola volunteers to plants outside the trial sites (e.g. DIR 164 (OGTR, 2018b)).

-151. However, studies from Australia and North America have reported that canola-quality B. juncea varieties often begin flowering earlier than comparable canola varieties (Gunasekera et al., 2006; Gan et al., 2007; Riar, 2015; Hunter et al., 2017).
+155. However, studies from Australia and North America have reported that canola-quality B. juncea varieties often begin flowering earlier than comparable canola varieties (Gunasekera et al., 2006; Gan et al., 2007; Riar, 2015; Hunter et al., 2017).
 Canola-quality B. juncea varieties planted in spring were reported to begin flowering 44-46 days after sowing (Gan et al., 2007; Hunter et al., 2017).
 This suggests that GM Indian mustard volunteers germinating in spring or summer could flower around 35-40 days after emergence.
 Therefore, the draft licence requires post-harvest inspections at least once every 30 days for any trial sites that grew Indian mustard and at least once every 35 days for any trial sites that grew only canola.
-These post-harvest monitoring requirements would minimise outcrossing between GM volunteers and sexually compatible plants growing outside the trial sites (risk scenario 3).
+These post-harvest monitoring requirements would minimise outcrossing between GM volunteers and sexually compatible plants growing outside the trial sites (Risk Scenario 3).